nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Otherwise, it creates a new instance of `FindCommand` that corresponds to the user input.
   `FindCommand` comprises of a `NameContainsKeywordsPredicate`.

 Upon execution, `FindCommand` calls on `model::updateFilteredList` which in turns calls on `filteredList::setPredicate`.
-`setPredicate` updates the `filteredList` in `model` to contain all InternshipApplication that contains the keyword
+`setPredicate` updates the `filteredList` in `model` to contain all the internship applications that contain the keyword

 ### Filter internship applications